 This rhubarb and ginger loaf cake is quick and easy to make.
 The sponge has a hint of ginger and is speckled throughout with warming chunks of stem ginger and tangy rhubarb.
 Delicious served with morning coffee or afternoon tea.

-If you're after an easy cake recipe to offer family and friends as a mid-week treat, then look no further – an Upside Down Cake could just be what you need!
+If you're after an easy cake recipe to offer family and friends as a mid-week treat, then look no further - a simple loaf cake could just be what you need!

 What more can you ask from an everyday cake?

 The sponge is lightly flavoured with ground ginger and there are delicious flecks of chopped stem ginger throughout the cake along side chunks of rhubarb cake.

 Forced rhubarb (when in season) would give pretty pink flecks to this cake but I prefer the common garden rhubarb which has lots of sharp flavour to offset the sweet sponge

 I've used two types of ginger in this loaf cake.
 A small amount of ground ginger gives the sponge a light ginger flavour without being over powering.
 It can be left out if you prefer.